+We obtained an understanding of the Company's process, evaluated and tested the design and operating effectiveness of internal controls that address the risks related to the completeness and valuation of accrued research and development expenses.
 To test the research and development accrual, our audit procedures included, among others, testing the accuracy and completeness of the underlying data used in the estimates and evaluating and testing the significant assumptions that are used by management to estimate the accruals.
-To test the significant assumptions, we inspected the contracts and any amendments to the contracts with third-party service providers, corroborated the progress of pre-clinical and clinical trials and other research and development projects with the Company's research and development personnel that oversee the clinical trials and the related manufacturing activities, and obtained information received from third parties, which included the third parties' estimate of costs incurred to date.
+To test the significant assumptions, we inspected the contracts and any amendments to the contracts with third-party service providers, corroborated the progress of research and development projects with the Company's research and development personnel that oversee the clinical trials and the related manufacturing activities, and reviewed information received from third party vendors, which included the third parties' estimate of costs incurred to date.
 We also tested subsequent invoicing received from third parties.